space-wizards/docs/src/en/proposals/krunklehorn-informant.md

 #### Code Plans
-- [ ] Changes to Thief gloves:
+- [x] Changes to Thief gloves:
-	- [x] BaseBeforeStripEvent: add Insert bool
-	- [x] ThievingComponent: split fields into ...Insert and ...Remove
+	- [x] Changes to ThievingComponent:
+    - Split both StripTimeReduction and Stealthy fields to differentiate between insertion and removal
+    - Made Stealthy fields true by default
+    - Add new bool WornStorageInsert
+  - [x] New event: WornStorageInsertAttemptEvent
+    - Event contains information on the user, target and worn entity
+    - Event must be allowed by at least one subscriber
+  - [x] Changes to Strippable component & system:
+    - Component contains new bool AllowWornStorageInsert
+    - BaseBeforeStripEvent contains new bool Insert
+    - OnStripButtonPressed branch modified
+    - System defines private bool CanInsertWornStorage
+      - Fails if not allowed or the entity isn't a storage container
+      - Calls WornStorageInsertAttemptEvent
+      - Allows stealthy insertions to fail if the reason is not obvious to the user
+      - PlaceActiveHandItemInInventory calls this during Check()
-	- [x] ThievingSystem: branch OnBeforeStrip
+	- [x] Changes to ThievingSystem:
-  - [ ] Allow insertion directly into worn containers, somehow...
+    - Branch during OnBeforeStrip
+    - Subscribes to &lt;WornStorageInsertAttemptEvent&gt;
+      - Requires the user be wearing thieving gloves that allow worn storage insertion
 - [ ] Changes to trash wrappers:
   - [ ] Refactor all trash related items under one BaseTrash
   - [ ] Use BaseTrash to define new item: PackageTrash